tutek1/DTLabs/05_AI-NavMeshFSM/lab05.md

 This makes our **enemy AI** very readable and easy to understand.
 We will now recreate this structure in our project.

 ### Definitions
-Let's first outline a few definitions, that will hold true for our implementation (and most implementations of FSMs):
+Let's first outline a few definitions that will hold for our implementation (and most implementations of FSMs):
 - The enemy can be **only in one state** at a time.
 - The enemy **starts in one** defined state.
 - States can be **changed** (transitioned from one to another) only upon **meeting set conditions**.